-The Reference Manual is to be found as an Acrobat document (PDF file) at www.lancom.eu/download or on the CD supplied.
+The Reference Manual is to be found as an Acrobat document (PDF file) at www.lancom.eu/download or on the data medium (CD/DVD) supplied.
 It is designed as a supplement to the user manual and goes into detail on topics that apply to a variety of models.
 These include, for example: